alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 Government offers a number of different digital services to citizens.
 While the start and end of a user's journey will be on GOV.UK, the service itself will typically be hosted elsewhere, and will need a different domain name as a result.
 This page describes the use of `service.gov.uk` subdomains for hosting digital services.

-> Note: This document is written as a 'standard', and as such uses the words must, should, may and must not as defined in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).
+> Note: This document is written as a 'standard', and as such uses the words MUST, SHOULD, MAY and MUST NOT as defined in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ## One entry point

-Every digital service offered by the UK government must have a single, well-known place on the internet where users can go to when they want to use the service.
+Every digital service offered by the UK government MUST have a single, well-known place on the internet where users can go to when they want to use the service.
 That well-known place will be the relevant start page on GOV.UK – for instance, the DVLA’s tax disc service is at [https://www.gov.uk/tax-disc](https://www.gov.uk/tax-disc).

 Service managers must not advertise any URL other than that of the GOV.UK start page as the starting point for the relevant service.
 This is what gets printed in literature and used in email signatures, TV adverts, etc.